Al3XKOoL/wyoming-porcupine/README.md

+# Maintained By Al3XKOoL
+Added support for RK3588 like processors
+Upgraded with last version of porcupine 3
+Upgraded with last version of wyoming

 # Wyoming Porcupine

 [Wyoming protocol](https://github.com/rhasspy/wyoming) server for the [porcupine](https://github.com/Picovoice/porcupine) wake word detection system.

 This is an experimental fork of [rhasspy/wyoming-porcupine1](https://github.com/rhasspy/wyoming-porcupine1) that uses the latest version (v3.0) of porcupine.